zikun-li/zikun-li.github.io/_pages/about.md

   - /about.html
 ---

-I am Zikun Li, a fist-year PhD student at the Computer Science Department of Carnegie Mellon University, and honorably advised by Prof. [Zhihao Jia](https://www.cs.cmu.edu/~zhihaoj2/).
+I am Zikun Li, a fist-year PhD student at Computer Science Department of Carnegie Mellon University, and honorably advised by Prof. [Zhihao Jia](https://www.cs.cmu.edu/~zhihaoj2/).
 My research interests are in Quantum Computing Systems, Reinforcement Learning and their intersection.
 I received my Bachelor's degree in Computer Science at Peking University in 2021.
 At PKU, I am lucky to have worked with Prof. [Tong Yang](http://net.pku.edu.cn/~yangtong/) on designing algorithms in data stream mining.
 <!-- # News